Bachelor of Interior Design (Online)

 TERM 02

-In this course, students are introduced to rendering techniques to reflect the visual qualities of the built environment.
-Using a variety of materials, emphasis is on the integration of colour rendering to two dimensional plans and elevations.
-Students will demonstrate the development of one and two-point perspectives, while integrating illustrative techniques to represent scale, proportion, materiality and advanced light modelling.
+In this course, students will demonstrate the development of one and two-point perspectives, while integrating illustrative techniques to represent scale, proportion, materiality, and advanced light modelling.
+Students are introduced to rendering techniques that reflect the visual qualities of the built environment.
+Using a variety of materials, emphasis is on the integration of color rendering to two dimensional plans and elevations.

 ARTH110 | Western Art – Prehistoric to Gothic